politicamente/fb_ssrc_chile/01_merge_facebook_data.md

   mutate_if(is.numeric, function(x) ifelse(is.infinite(x), 0, x))
 ```

-First we summarise the number of posts per candidate and then the number of each type of posts by candidate
+First we summarise number of posts by candidate and then the number of
+posts of each type (from codif\_macro\_1) by candidate

 ``` r
 # first we group by candidate